Link to Blackboard Learn login page

 CS 42600 or CS 526 Computer Security or equivalent course with the consent of the instructor (can be taken concurrently).

 All of my courses operate under the same general policies and standards .
 My students are expected to study and understand all of these policies.
 Potential students are encouraged to check these out before signing up for one of my classes.

 The midterm may be done as a take-home exam due March 9 instead of in-class.

 Comprehrensive.
 No books or notes.
 NO electronic devices.

 There will also be a final paper, due on the last day of classes (May 1).

 Eugene H. Spafford (Spaf)

-Some classes will be taught by other faculty when Spaf is out of town.
+Some classes will be taught by other faculty or video when Spaf is out of town.

 There will be a course email list used for high-priority announcements.
 This will use your registered @purdue.edu email address; make sure this is forwarded to an account you read on a regular basis.